You can get free NHS prescriptions if, at the time the prescription is dispensed, you:

 The HC3 certificate shows how much you have to pay towards your health costs.

-How can I claim a refund?
+How can I claim a refund on a prescription charge?

 If you receive Universal Credit and meet all the criteria to be entitled to help with health costs but did not get a refund form (FP57), contact the NHS Business Services Authority.
 They'll consider applications for refunds on a case-by-case basis.